 From that list, Colombia are the bookies’ favourites to qualify and the South Americans are odds on at 5/6 with Coral.
 Ivory Coast and Japan are bunched closely together in the group winner market so the most vital game will take place on 14th June when the two sides meet in Recife.

-The Africans are very marginal favourites for the win at 13/8 with Bet365 while the Japanese follow at 2/1 with Stan James.
+The Africans are very marginal favourites for the win at 13/8 while the Japanese follow at 2/1 with Stan James.
 Both teams were solid in qualifying and while that fixture looks almost impossible to call, a victory for either side is likely to result in progression to the next phase.

 This is the so called ‘Group of Death’ with three strong teams battling it out for two qualifying slots.
 Italy, Uruguay and England will all be hoping to make it into the top two and while the Costa Ricans can be dangerous, they are likely to finish at the bottom of the section.

 Neutrals may find this too tough to predict but the bookmakers have made Italy favourites to take the group stages at 7/4 with Stan James.
 Uruguay follow at 15/8 with Betfred while England are in third position at 9/4 with William Hill.

 With three evenly matched teams in Group D, it’s difficult to pick one match that will decide the fate of those involved but the opening fixture sees Italy and England face off in Manaus on 14th June.
 When these teams met at Euro 2012, the Italians had the better of the play but it needed a penalty shoot out to separate them.

 This could be another match where the importance of the outcome leads to a cagey set of performances from the players involved and the best option in the result market may be the draw at 2/1 with Winner Sports.